redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 #### server/shutdown

- The `server/shutdown` notification is sent by the client to shut down the SSP itself.
+ The `server/shutdown` notification is sent by the client to shut down the RSP itself.

 This endpoint takes no parameters.